BondMachineHQ/bmexamples/basys3_blink/README.md

 The example is simple, it increments a register and writes it to the output port.
 The program is executed in a loop, so the output port will blink.
 The example is also used to demonstrate the use of the `ioatt` meta-attribute, which is used to define the input/output ports of the architecture.
 The `bmdef` meta-attribute is used to define the size of the register in the architecture.
 The `meta` attributes are used to define the architecture, and the `section` and `endsection` directives are used to define the program code.
 The program code is written in BASM assembly language, which is a simple assembly language that is used to define the program code of the architecture.

 if the following requirements are met:

- - vivado installed and in the PATH
+- the FPGA tools for the specific board installed and in the PATH
 - the board connected to the computer

 then the example can be build and run using the following commands within the `[boardname]_blink` directory: